Imaicho Town

 8 of 21 in Asuka And Sakurai

-Imaicho Town (今井町, Imaichō) is a beautifully preserved historic district where you can stroll through a maze of traditional alleys that capture the charm of a bygone era.
-Unlike most preserved areas in Japan, which often feature just a few buildings, Imaicho offers an entire small town to explore.
-It started as a temple town centered around Shonenji Temple, which still stands today.
-Over time, it evolved into a thriving merchant hub with close trade ties to Osaka and Sakai.
+Imaicho Town (今井町, Imaichō) is a remarkably well-preserved historic district, offering visitors the chance to wander through a maze of traditional alleys that evoke the charm of a bygone era.
+Unlike many other preserved areas in Japan, which typically feature only a handful of buildings, Imaicho offers an entire town to explore.
+Originally established as a temple town around Shonenji Temple, which still stands today, the area gradually transformed into a bustling merchant hub with strong trade connections to Osaka and Sakai.
+The town’s rich history is reflected in its architecture, with traditional homes and merchant shops lining the streets, offering a glimpse into the past.

 Getting there